 As a nurse or HCA, any caution or conviction is likely to appear on your Enhanced Criminal Record Check.
 If you wish to challenge the inclusion of a caution or conviction in your ECRC please contact us and see our advice on disclosure and barring services.

-If you receive a ‘conditional’ caution, you will have to comply with certain rules and restrictions as part of your caution.
-If you do not comply with the conditions, you could be charged with the crime.
+If you receive a ‘conditional caution', you will have to comply with certain rules and restrictions as part of your caution.
+If you do not comply with the conditions, you could be charged with the crime and go to Court for plea and sentencing.

-Refusing a police caution does not automatically mean that you will face a prosecution for the allegations you face, however, that is often the case.Back to contents
+Refusing a police caution does not automatically mean that you will face a prosecution for the allegations you face, however, that is almost always the case because the police can introduce your admissions in interview as evidence of guilt before a Court.Back to contents

 "as soon as you can about any caution or charge against you, or if you have received a conditional discharge in relation to, or have been found guilty of, a criminal offence (other than a protected caution or conviction)”.